Josefh90/AMSEL/README.md

 So I did.

 # 🐦 Why the name AMSEL?
 Funny enough, the name comes from my cat.
 One day she had a loud argument — through the window — with a blackbird (Amsel in German) sitting on a fence.
 It was like watching a heated debate in the animal world.
-From then on, we jokingly called her “the Amsel”.
+From then on, we jokingly called her “die Amsel”.

 Years later, when I started building this tool, the name came back to me.
 Not just because it’s catchy or ironic, but because I really love this cat — smart, adaptable, and always alert.
 Just like a good security tool should be.